Millicent de Cauntelo1

 F, #653, d.
 1271

-Joan de Cauntelo is the daughter of William de Cauntelo and Eve de Briouze.1 She married Sir Henry de Hastings, son of Sir Henry de Hastings and Ada of Huntingdon.2 She died in 1271.2
+Joan de Cauntelo was the daughter of William de Cauntelo and Eve de Briouze.1 She married Sir Henry de Hastings, son of Sir Henry de Hastings and Ada of Huntingdon.2 She died in 1271.2

 Children of Joan de Cauntelo and Sir Henry de Hastings